An introduction to Relate

 Our immediate priorities are:

-- Completing the foundation for creating a living design system of components, states, and properties.
+- We’re completing the foundation for creating a living design system of components, states, and properties.

-- Outputting the code for you as a ReactJS package and syncing it with a Github repository, Dropbox, and Google Drive.
-Not using React?
-Not a problem.
-We are evolving and will adapt it to your needs.
+- Outputting the code for you as a ReactJS package and syncing it with a Github repository.

-We are a small team of five people who breathe design and code.
+We are a small team of four people who breathe design and code.
 We’ve had the privilege of creating a lot of products for the web, and now we’ve emerged to create Relate.

 We’re introducing a private beta in the coming months to be sure that we refine our tool to meet your precise needs through constant iteration and improvement.

 Amazing developments are occurring in our field.
-The next generation of design tools are on the horizon — tools that will bring us closer to developers, powered by real code.
+The next generation of design tools is on the horizon — tools that will bring us closer to developers, powered by real code.
 With Relate, we’ve imagined a future where designers and developers work harmoniously to create beautiful, functional products for the web.
-And the future is now.